MBerka/postman-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-governance-rules.md

 ## Adding rules to your API Governance configuration

 In addition to the rules turned on by default in Postman, you can add other rules to your team's rule library from the rule library.
-You can also create your own custom rules.
+You can also create your own custom rules for API definitions in OpenAPI format.

 ### Importing rules from the rule library